 Carjacking requires the taking of the vehicle to be against the will of the victim.
 In other words, if the alleged victim consents to you taking the car you are not guilty of carjacking.
 Keep in mind that consent must be willful; a person handing over their car willingly out of fear is still against their will.Force or Fear

 Finally, carjacking requires the use of force or fear to take the car.
-Force is described as an act of physical force, while fear is the fear of the consequences from the use of physical force.Penalties for Carjacking in Compton, California
+Force is described as an act of physical force, while fear is the fear of the consequences from the use of physical force.Penalties for Carjacking in Los Angeles

-The baseline penalty for carjacking under California law is either:
+Carjacking is a violent felony that is harshly sentenced by prosecutors.
+The minimum penalty for carjacking under California law is either:

 - One year in county jail, or